Free 20-min online consult paused. Waitlist available.

-The therapeutic work is done collaboratively from a strengths-based perspective and is person-centered, focusing on supporting clients in achieving their goals.
-Depending on the needs and preferences of each client, the counselling sessions could tap on concepts of solution-focused brief therapy, cognitive behaviour therapy, acceptance and commitment therapy, motivational interviewing, the stages of change, structural family therapy, trauma, and somatic work.
+The therapeutic work is done collaboratively from a strengths-based perspective and is person-centered, focusing on supporting clients to achieve their goals.
+Depending on the needs and preferences of each client, the counselling sessions could tap on concepts of trauma, somatic work, the stages of change, structural family therapy, solution-focused brief therapy, cognitive behaviour therapy, acceptance and commitment therapy, motivational interviewing, and Gottman.

 Contact us to schedule a free 20-minute online consultation.
 Please see FAQ for more details.

-Karon is also trained in the concepts of cognitive behaviour therapy, acceptance and commitment therapy, motivational interviewing, the stages of change, structural family therapy, trauma, and somatic work.
+Karon also learnt the concepts of trauma, somatic work, dance movement therapy, cognitive behaviour therapy, acceptance and commitment therapy, motivational interviewing, the stages of change, structural family therapy, and Gottman.

 She completed a qualitative research project as well on the practice of counselling, that uncovered what seasoned counsellors actually do in therapy sessions.
 Key findings include the counsellors’ experience of therapeutic presence and how they each work in the moment, holding space and intervening in the here-and-now, regardless of the modalities they employ.